YuanlongHu/immcp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of immcp is to discovery candidate prescriptions.
+The goal of immcp is to discovery candidate prescriptions of Traditional Chinese Medician..

 ## Installation